AlTech98/ARMOR/README.md

 ARMOR (A Rare Material Or Rock?)
 =====
-Thanks to Pahimar's tutorial we ara creating this new mod!
+Thanks to Pahimar's tutorial we are creating this new mod!